 Orientation Week (Optional Extra – US$250):

-For those lucky volunteers who choose to join any of our wonderful programs in Delhi, we offer an opportunity to participate in an optional ‘Orientation Week’ prior to starting at their volunteering placement.
-This one week long program allows new arrivals to gain knowledge about the culture, traditions, customs and language of India.
-Participants are given Hindi language and history lessons, introduced to the famous Indian cuisine, and also get to see a Bollywood movie!
+This one week program allows new arrivals to gain knowledge about the culture, traditions, customs and language of India.
+Participants are given Hindi language and history lessons, introduced to the famous Indian cuisine and also get to experience a Bollywood movie!

 Day 1 - Welcome to India, introduction to the program in Delhi, safety briefing, basic culture and history about India.
 In the afternoon, volunteers can explore the local market with their new friends.
 Welcome dinner at a local Indian restaurant is a perfect chance to interact with each other and the local team.

 Day 2 - Start to explore Delhi by visiting Birla Mandir and get a street view of India Gate, President Estate and Parliament house.
 Lunch at a local restaurant and go on to see Akshardham Temple – the world’s largest Hindu temple.